 Any gains above the £1m threshold will be taxed at the full CGT rate.

 You'll need to include capital gains as part of your income tax return.

 You can claim capital allowances when you buy certain tools to use in your business, such as company vehicles, equipment and machinery.

 You can deduct some or all of the cost of these items from your profits before paying tax, which will reduce your tax bill.

-In 2020-21, you can invest up to £200,000 in capital assets and offset these against your tax bill - known as the Annual Investment Allowance (AIA).
 You can also use the 'writing down allowance' for assets that fall outside the AIA rules.

 We explain how it works in our guide to self-employed capital allowances

 Sole traders can claim as part of their tax return.
 Partners claim through a partnership tax return and limited companies can use a company tax return.